stroxler/trox-simple-nvim/README.md

 ## Inspration

+Thanks to Heiker Curiel for [the nvim-starter]() repository, which I've found to be a very valuable reference for how to do simple vim configurations.

 Thanks to the Primagean for [his demo video](https://www.youtube.com/watch?v=w7i4amO_zaE), which got me started on this although I diverged pretty quickly when I realized that (a) I wanted to use lazy.nvim to manage packages and (b) I wanted to use the built-in